Dynflow/dynflow/doc/pages/source/documentation/index.md

 {% info_block %}

-It's considered a good practice to use the just enough data for the input for the action to perform the job.
+It's considered a good practice to use just enough data for the input for the action to perform the job.
 That means not too much (such as using ActiveRecord's attributes), as it might have performance impact as well as causes issues when changing the